jeremt/gitbutler/README.md

 - Add untracked in changes view
 - Add tooltip (title on <a>)
 - Add cross on alert popup
-- Use ... when filename is too long

 To test
 -------